 Building Resistance with Metal Construction: Withstanding Major Weather Events

-In response to this growing urgency, METALCON 2024 is featuring two timely and relevant sessions: Kicking off the event on Wednesday morning, October 30, at 8:00 am is Building Smarter: The Impact of our Changing Weather & Climate on Construction followed by Resilient Buildings: Disaster is a Hazard You Didn’t Prepare For, scheduled for 10:15 later that morning.
+In response to this growing urgency, METALCON 2024 featured two timely and relevant sessions: Building Smarter: The Impact of our Changing Weather & Climate on Construction followed by Resilient Buildings: Disaster is a Hazard You Didn’t Prepare For – BOTH SESSIONS NOW AVAILABLE ON DEMAND!

 Why Resilient Buildings Matter More Than Ever